kavi87/angular2-starter/README.md

 # e2e (aka. end-to-end, integration) - In three different shell windows
 # Make sure you don't have a global instance of Protractor

-# npm run webdriver-update <- You will need to run this the first time
-npm run webdriver-start
-npm run serve.e2e
-npm run e2e

 # e2e live mode - Protractor interactive mode
 # Instead of last command above, you can use:
 npm run e2e.live